menasriasoumia/factor-analysis/README.md

 # PGAN
 You will find in this folder the implementaton for PGAN1 and PGAN2 framworks.
+Paper titled : PGAN Framework for Synthesizing Sensor Data Privately.